hamzehaq7/hamzehaq7.github.io/README.md

 ## <span style="color:#004d7a;">Projects</span>

 ### AirGo
-Conducted
+Developed air quality monitoring system prototype & are currently looking to commercialize the technology.

+### CCX: Carbon Credit Exchange
+Proposed a framework that helps (1) businesses trade carbon credits more seamlessly and (2) governments implement policies related to its Net Zero strategies.

+Hoping to partner with PIF's [VCM](https://vcm.sa/en/) and/or Mr. [Scott Pruitt](https://ballotpedia.org/Scott_Pruitt), former US EPA administrator.

 ### Blood Flow Detection Using Piezoelectric Sensors
 Proposed a novel approach to detect the existence of a blood clot inside a vessel utilizing piezoelectric sensors..
 Conducted experiments around an artificial blood vessel to investigate the behavior of blood velocity & pressure in the presence of a clot.

 [Blood Flow Detection Using Piezoelectric Sensors](https://ieeexplore.ieee.org/document/10810278/metrics#metrics) has been published on IEEE Sensors journal.

 [Clot Monitoring Through Electromechanical Analysis](Papers/Clot%20Monitoring_IEEE%20ICSC2023.pdf) has been published on IEEE Xplore.

 ### Regional CubeSat Communication and Constellation Design Evaluation
 Created a simulator of small satellite constellations that will, in advance of their deployment, serve as a proactive measure to mitigate potential issues and curtail the risk of costly satellite failures.

 The [paper](Papers/CubeSat_IEEE%20ICM2023.pdf) has been published on IEEE Xplore.

 ### SatNet SpaceSim: A Platform for Performance Analysis of Small Satellites Mega-Constellations
 Introduced SatNet SpaceSim, a simulator and a graphical user interface developed to analyze the performance of communication links and coverage of small satellite constellations before deployment.
-This aims to detect and address potential issues proactively, reducing the risk of costly satellite malfunctions. \The [paper](Papers/SatNetSpaceSim_EuCNC24.pdf) has been published on IEEE Xplore.
+This aims to detect and address potential issues proactively, reducing the risk of costly satellite malfunctions.

+The [paper](Papers/SatNetSpaceSim_EuCNC24.pdf) has been published on IEEE Xplore.

 ### Clot Monitoring Through Electromechanical Analysis
 Proposed a novel approach to detect the existence of a blood clot inside a vessel utilizing piezoelectric sensors.
 The developed model also allows us to determine the vessel radius and the velocity of the blood at different locations.

 The [paper](Papers/Clot%20Monitoring_IEEE%20ICSC2023.pdf) has been published on IEEE Xplore.

 ---